-- [¶ 4] Assessor, in response, identified the issues as: - 1.
+- $[\P 4]$ Assessor, in response, identified the issues as: - 1.
 Did the Natrona County Board of Equalization ("CBOE") act arbitrarily, capriciously or otherwise not in accordance with the law when it held a hearing for Taxpayer's appeals and admitted evidence? - 2.
-Did Taxpayer overcome the strong presumption that Assessor correctly applied Wyoming Tax law? - 3.
+Is it contrary to law for Taxpayer's agent/representative to both represent Taxpayer and testify as an expert witness? - 3.
+Did Taxpayer overcome the strong presumption that Assessor correctly applied Wyoming Tax law? - 4.
 Is there substantial evidence to support Assessor's valuation?

-(Assessor's Briefs, 1).
+(Assessor's Briefs, 1) (footnote omitted from issue 2).

-- $[\P 5]$ We rephrase the questions presented as follows: - 1) Did the County Board conduct the pre-hearing processes and contested case hearing in accordance with law? - 2) Did the County Board rely upon substantial evidence and correctly apply Wyoming law in affirming the assessments?
+- [¶ 5] We rephrase the questions presented as follows: - 1) Did the County Board conduct the pre-hearing and contested case hearing processes in accordance with law? - 2) Did the County Board rely upon substantial evidence and correctly apply Wyoming law in affirming the assessments?